-Compost is full of the nutrients your plants need, so it’s an ideal fertiliser, organic mulch, and soil improver.
-Just put your kitchen and garden waste into a compost bin and it will break down over a year or so to reveal fresh, home-made compost.
+Compost is full of the nutrients your plants need, so it's an ideal fertiliser, organic mulch, and soil improver.
+Just put your garden waste and some kitchen waste into a compost bin and it will break down over a year or so to reveal fresh, home-made compost.

-After rigorous testing by our expert gardeners, we’ve found the best bins on the market and explain how to choose one that suits you, so you can buy with confidence.
+After rigorous testing by our expert gardeners, we've found the best bins on the market and explain how to choose one that suits you.

 If you're new to composting or would like more practical tips and information, see our guides on how to make compost and how to make a composting trench.
 We also have a handy trouble-shooting video on common problems with composting.
 For tested tools to help with the process, check out our guides to the best spades, border forks, gloves, wheelbarrows and best cordless mowers.